October 7, 2014

 - Business Cards – It may be helpful to print business cards to present to employers.
 PMU Boiler CopyMaker can print business cards.
 Contact them for details on how they can help.

-Questions may be directed to Linda Austin at firstname.lastname@example.org.
+Questions may be directed to Linda Austin at firstname.lastname@example.org or Sherre Meyer at email@example.com.